Tejaswin Shankar Height, Age, Girlfriend, Family, Biography & More

 - Tejaswin participated in the Texas Tech Corky-Crofoot Shootout Athletics Meet, jumping 2.29m in April 2018 in the United States.

 - In June 2018, Tejaswin became the third Indian to win the United States National Collegiate Athletic Association (NCAA) Track and Field Championship.
-The first Indian to win the title was Mohinder Singh Gill, in the triple jump category, and the second Indian to win the championship was Vikas Gowda in the discus throw category in 2006.
+The first Indian to win the title was Mohinder Singh Gill, he won in the triple jump category, and the second Indian to win the championship was Vikas Gowda; he won in the discus throw category in 2006.

 HE DID IT! #KStateTF